 Multiple psychological techniques can aid in reducing pain.
-The basis for the use of these methods is that thought influences feelings, and if thought (and behaviors) can be changed, so can feelings and even sensations, such as pain.
+The basis for using these methods is that thought influences feelings, and if thought (and behaviors) can be changed, so can feelings and even sensations, such as pain.
 Cognitive-behavioral methods require the patient's active participation.
-Cognitive behavioral therapy (CBT) has proven to be an effective coping skill for those with chronic pain.
-CBT emphasizes the present moment, where the individual becomes aware of their thoughts, feelings and behaviors, and journaling these perceptions.
-CBT helps to decrease the emotional distress associated with chronic pain by focusing on how one perceives pain and adjusts to it.
-CBT has been shown to decrease pain in chronic fatigue syndrome, fibromyalgia, irritable bowel syndrome, and back pain.
-It has also been used successfully as a means to prevent headaches.4
+Cognitive-behavioral therapy (CBT) has proven to be an effective coping skill for those with chronic pain.
+CBT emphasizes the present moment, where the individual becomes aware of their thoughts, feelings, and behaviors and journaling these perceptions.
+CBT helps decrease the emotional distress associated with chronic pain by focusing on how one perceives pain and adjusts to it.
+CBT has been shown to reduce pain in chronic fatigue syndrome, fibromyalgia, irritable bowel syndrome, and back pain.
+It has also been used successfully as a means to prevent headaches (Moller, 2014).

 Imagery/Visualization involves mentally creating a picture by using one's imagination.
-This mental picture may be a focus on a close person, a place of enjoyment, a past event, or anything that is thought to bring pleasure.
-Since the mind is occupied, the pain is reduced in focus.
+This mental picture may focus on a close person, a place of enjoyment, a past event, or anything that brings pleasure.
+An occupied mind does not focus on the pain.

 Distraction from pain is the focusing of attention on stimuli other than the pain sensation.
 The stimuli focused upon can be auditory, visual, or tactile-kinesthetic (hearing, seeing, touching, and moving).
-By focusing attention and concentration on stimuli other than pain, pain is placed on the periphery of awareness.
-Distraction does not make the pain go away, nor does the effectiveness of the use of distraction indicate the absence of pain.
-Music and humor are extremely effective means of distraction.
+By focusing on stimuli other than pain, the pain moves to the periphery of awareness.
+Distraction does not make the pain go away, nor does the effectiveness of distraction indicate the absence of pain.
+Music and humor are acceptable means of distraction.

 Transcutaneous Electrical Nerve Stimulation (TENS) provides low voltage electricity to the body via electrodes placed on the skin.
 TENS may help with acute or chronic pain.
 Electrical stimulation of sensory nerves helps block pain signals going to the brain.
-TENS is not to be used for patients with pacemakers, electrical implants, cardiac arrhythmias, problems with circulation, and during pregnancy.5
+TENS is contraindicated in patients with pacemakers, electrical implants, cardiac arrhythmias, circulation problems, and pregnancy.

-Biofeedback is a technique to harness the mind's power to allow the patient to be more aware of the sensations in the body.
-The exact mechanism that it works is unclear, but it promotes relaxation and helps reduce pain.19
+Biofeedback is a technique to harness the mind's power to allow the patient to be more aware of the body's sensations.
+The exact mechanism that it works is unclear, but it promotes relaxation and helps reduce pain (NIH, 2018).

-Acupuncture is a neurostimulation technique that treats pain by the insertion of small, solid needles into the skin at varying depths.
-Various theories exist to offer an explanation of how acupuncture works.
+Acupuncture is a neurostimulation technique that treats pain by inserting small, solid needles into the skin at varying depths.
+Various theories exist to explain how acupuncture works.
 The Chinese theory of acupuncture is that it allows the release of blocked energy in the body.
-In Chinese medicine, this energy source is known as Qi, and its ability to flow freely through the body is related to overall well being.4
+In Chinese medicine, this energy source is known as Qi, and its ability to flow freely through the body is related to overall well-being (NIH, 2018).

-Music therapy may be used to treat pain.
-Music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional.
+Music therapy treats pain.
+Music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a credentialed professional's therapeutic relationship.
 This individual has to complete an approved music therapy program.
 Research in music therapy supports its effectiveness in a wide variety of health care and educational settings.

-Music therapists use music to facilitate changes that are non-musical in nature.
+Music therapists use music to facilitate changes that are non-musical.
 Individuals doing music therapy listen to music created under the guidance of a specially educated and certified professional in music therapy.

-It is believed that music, like relaxation and guided imagery, can strengthen the right side of the brain, which controls the body's healing processes.
+Like relaxation and guided imagery, music can strengthen the brain's right side, which controls the body's healing processes.
 The theory of music therapy's effect on chronic pain deals with how pain signals travel through the body.
 When the brain senses injury to the body, pain signals begin in the somatosensory cortex and the hypothalamus and work their way through the "pain pathway," ultimately sending signals that provide pain relief.
-There are also signals that stimulate the release of neurotransmitters such as endorphins, dynorphins, and enkephalins.
+Some signals stimulate the release of neurotransmitters such as endorphins, dynorphins, and enkephalins.
 Music helps in pain reduction by activating these sensory pathways.

 Different surgical interventions or procedures can be used in the pain management plan.
 Procedures may include injections, spinal cord stimulation, deep brain stimulation, neural ablative techniques, and surgical interventions.
 These are potential options for those in whom other methods have not controlled the pain.